mcmenaminadrian/riscyforth/README.md

 Create a FORTH-like language for RISC-V
 Licensed under GPL v2

-Currently RISCYFORTH targets the pk kernel emulator that runs on top of Spike.
-When I get a real RISC-V computer it will focus on that instead.
+Currently RISCYFORTH targets the Nezha SBC from RVBoards.
+Originally it was built on Spike using the pk kernel.
+Support for other RISC-V single board computers will be added as they become available.

 To understand your rights and obligations with this code please read (version 2 of) the GNU General Public Licence.
 Contributions and suggestions are welcome.